rei-tsunemi/ChainConnect_Pro/README.md

 ## Overview
-IC Video is a peer-to-peer video meeting platform service deployed on the Internet Computer Network.
+ChainConnectPro is a peer-to-peer video meeting platform service deployed on the Internet Computer Network.
 Currently it allows for two (2) users to video chat with each other at a time.
 The protocol that allows us to connect via video is WebRTC.
 WebRTC, (Web RealTime Communication) is a browser technology for users for communicate with each other in real time.
 Here is the logic behind this app:

 - User 1 creates a room, and a Room Id is generated.
 - User 1 can then share this room Id with user 2